microsoft/copilot-camp/docs/pages/extend-message-ext/02-nw-plugin.md

 ## Step 1 - Test in Microsoft Copilot for Microsoft 365 (single parameter)

-Begin by clicking the "Try the new Teams" switch to move to the new Teams client application.

-!!! tip "Microsoft Copilot for Microsoft 365 only works in the "New" Teams.
-Please don't miss this step!"
-    If you restart your debugger after switching to "New" teams, you may get an error message after the debugger starts.
-This is a known problem; please just close the error dialog and continue testing.

 In the left navigation, click on "Copilot" to open Copilot.

 Check the lower left of the chat user interface, below the compose box.
 You should see a plugin icon 1️⃣ .
 Click this and enable the Northwind Inventory plugin 2️⃣ .